ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster where you want to update the ALBs.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster where you want to update the ALBs.</dd>

+<dt><code>--alb <em>CLUSTER</em></code></dt>
+<dd>Optional: The ID of the individual ALB to update.
+To list ALB IDs, run `ibmcloud oc ingress alb ls -c <cluster>`.
+To update multiple ALBs, use multiple flags, such as `--alb ALB1_ID --alb ALB2_ID`.
+If you omit this flag, all ALBs in the cluster are updated.</dd>

 <dt><code>--version <em>IMAGE_VERSION</em></code></dt>
 <dd>Optional: The version of the image that you want to update ALBs to.
-To list available versions, run `ibmcloud oc alb versions`.
+Note that you cannot use this flag to [change your ALB from one type of image to another](/docs/openshift?topic=openshift-ingress-types#alb-type-migration).
+To list available versions, run `ibmcloud oc ingress alb versions`.
 If you omit this flag, ALBs are updated to the latest version of the image type.</dd>

-<dt><code>--alb-id <em>CLUSTER</em></code></dt>
-<dd>Optional: The ID of the individual ALB to update.
-To list ALB IDs, run `ibmcloud oc alb ls -c <cluster>`.
-To update multiple ALBs, use multiple flags, such as `--alb-id ALB1_ID --alb-id ALB2_ID`.
-If you omit this flag, all ALBs in the cluster are updated.</dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example commands:**
 * To update all ALB pods in the cluster:
   ```
-  ibmcloud oc alb update -c mycluster --version 626
+  ibmcloud oc ingress alb update -c mycluster --version 647
   ```
   {: pre}
 * To update the ALB pods for one or more specific ALBs:
   ```
-  ibmcloud oc alb update -c mycluster --version 626 --alb-id public-crdf253b6025d64944ab99ed63bb4567b6-alb1
+  ibmcloud oc ingress alb update -c mycluster --version 647 --alb public-crdf253b6025d64944ab99ed63bb4567b6-alb1
   ```
   {: pre}

-### `ibmcloud oc alb versions`
+### `ibmcloud oc ingress alb versions`
 {: #cs_alb_versions}

-Version 3.11 clusters only: View the available image versions for Ingress ALBs in your cluster.
+Version 3.11 clusters only: View the available images and image versions for Ingress ALBs in your cluster.
 {: shortdesc}

+As of 24 August 2020, {{site.data.keyword.openshiftlong_notm}} supports two types of NGINX Ingress controller images for the ALB: the {{site.data.keyword.openshiftlong_notm}} Ingress image, and the Kubernetes Ingress image.
+The latest three version of each image type are supported for ALBs.
+- The {{site.data.keyword.openshiftlong_notm}} Ingress image is a custom implementation that is built on the NGINX Ingress controller.
+- The Kubernetes Ingress image is built on the community Kubernetes project's implementation of the NGINX Ingress controller.

 ```
-ibmcloud oc alb versions [--output json] [-q]
+ibmcloud oc ingress alb versions [--output json] [-q]
 ```
 {: pre}